eclipsesource/tabris-js/doc/property-types.md

 "#rgb(255, 0, 0)"
 "#rgba(255, 0, 0, 0.8)"
 "red"
+"initial"
 ```

 ## Font

 Fonts are specified as strings using the shorthand syntax known from CSS.
 The font family may be omitted, in this case the default system font will be used.
+The value `"initial"` resets the font to its (platform-dependent) default.

 Examples: